Advocacy Initiative for Development (AID)

 What We Need

-Our volunteer program seeks to provide opportunities for volunteers to work with children, youths and women to develop conflict resolution skills, project development, management and evaluation, creative arts, or undertake research projects that promote the course of young people and women in the world’s poorest continent.
+Our volunteer program seeks to provide opportunities for volunteers to work with children, youths, and women to develop conflict resolution skills, project development, management and evaluation, creative arts, or undertake research projects that promote the course of young people and women in the world’s poorest continent.
 All levels of skills and talents are welcome and appreciated.
 Volunteers will get the opportunity to learn about people and their culture and to make a lasting difference in the lives of young people, women and the less privileged, many of whom have gone through traumatic experiences.
-It also offers citizens the opportunity to learn from other cultures, develop appreciation for global diversity and gain life-skills.
+It also offers citizens the opportunity to learn from other cultures, develop an appreciation for global diversity and gain life-skills.
 Volunteers must be at least 18 years old.